tsoj/Nalwald/README.md

 nimble setup --nimbleDir:./nimbledeps
 nimble develop nimchess --nimbleDir:./nimbledeps
 # Now if you need to edit parts of nimchess, you can do that in vendor/nimchess

+git config core.hooksPath .githooks
+# Now a git hook is enabled that adds/verifies the `Bench:` line in commit messages on push
 ```